square/square-connect-go-sdk/swagger/docs/CatalogApi.md

 > SearchCatalogItemsResponse SearchCatalogItems(ctx, body)
 SearchCatalogItems

-Searches for catalog items or item variations by matching supported search attribute values, including custom attribute values, against one or more of the specified query expressions,   This (`SearchCatalogItems`) endpoint differs from the [SearchCatalogObjects](#endpoint-Catalog-SearchCatalogObjects) endpoint in the following aspects:  - `SearchCatalogItems` can only search for items or item variations, whereas `SearchCatalogObjects` can search for any type of catalog objects. - `SearchCatalogItems` supports the custom attribute query filters to return items or item variations that contain custom attribute values, where `SearchCatalogObjects` does not. - `SearchCatalogItems` does not support the `include_deleted_objects` filter to search for deleted items or item variations, whereas `SearchCatalogObjects` does. - The both endpoints use different call conventions, including the query filter formats.
+Searches for catalog items or item variations by matching supported search attribute values, including custom attribute values, against one or more of the specified query expressions.
+This (`SearchCatalogItems`) endpoint differs from the [SearchCatalogObjects](#endpoint-Catalog-SearchCatalogObjects) endpoint in the following aspects:  - `SearchCatalogItems` can only search for items or item variations, whereas `SearchCatalogObjects` can search for any type of catalog objects. - `SearchCatalogItems` supports the custom attribute query filters to return items or item variations that contain custom attribute values, where `SearchCatalogObjects` does not. - `SearchCatalogItems` does not support the `include_deleted_objects` filter to search for deleted items or item variations, whereas `SearchCatalogObjects` does. - The both endpoints use different call conventions, including the query filter formats.

 ### Required Parameters